ngi-nix/ngipkgs/README.md

 This Nix flake packages [Weblate](https://weblate.org/en/), a web based translation tool.
 It is fully usable and tested regularly.

-# Putting Weblate into Nixpkgs

-Currently I try to get this package module [to be merged into Nixpkgs](https://github.com/NixOS/nixpkgs/pull/169797).
-If you want to help, please leave a review there!
-If the module gets merged, this repository will be archived.

 # Usage

 The primary use of this flake is deploying Weblate on NixOS.
 For that you would use the NixOS module available in `.#nixosModule`.